pact-foundation/pact-jvm/consumer/junit5/README.md

 You can enable a HTTPS mock server by setting `https=true` on the `@PactTestFor` annotation.
 Note that this mock server will use a self-signed certificate, so any client code will need to accept self-signed certificates.

+## Using own KeyStore

+You can provide your own KeyStore file to be loaded on the MockServer.
+In order to do so you should fulfill the properties `keyStorePath`, `keyStoreAlias`, `keyStorePassword`, `privateKeyPassword` on the `@PactTestFor` annotation.
+Please bear in mind you should also enable HTTPS flag.

 ## Using multiple providers in a test (4.2.5+)